It’s funny how much my cooking style changed as I approached the middle of my third trimester of pregnancy.

 When I added the noodles to my Instant Pot with water and a touch of salt, I was shocked to discover it would only require a couple of minutes to cook.

 I thought that was too good to be true!
 When you cook it on the stovetop, you usually have to wait for what feels like an eternity for the water to simply come to a boil.
 Now, you don’t have to bother with any of that nonsense.
+It’s a perfect method for any kind of plain shaped pasta, from rigatoni to farfalle.

 This method will become your new favorite way to cook macaroni.